open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Explicit trace randomness

+Explicit trace randomness is a mechanism that enables API users and SDK authors to control trace randomness.
+The following recommendation applies to Trace SDKs that have disregarded the recommendation on TraceID randomness, above.
+It has two parts.

+##### Do not overwrite explicit trace randomness

+API users control the initial TraceState of a root span, so they can provide explicit trace randomness for a trace by defining the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
+SDKs MUST NOT overwrite explicit trace randomness in an OpenTelemetry TraceState value.

+##### Set explicit trace randomness for non-random TraceIDs

-For root span contexts, when the SDK generates a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], and when the initial `TraceState` does not already define the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE], the SDK SHOULD insert an explicit trace randomness value into the OpenTelemetry TraceState value containing 56 random bits.
+For root span contexts, when the SDK generates a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], and when the the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] is not already set, the SDK SHOULD insert an explicit trace randomness value into the OpenTelemetry TraceState value containing 56 random bits.

 For example, here's a W3C Trace Context with non-random identifiers and an explicit randomness value:

 ```
 traceparent: 00-ffffffffffffffffffffffffffffffff-ffffffffffffffff-00